kaykay-dv/pocketsearch/tests/README.md

 ![Performance metrics](https://github.com/kaykay-dv/pocketsearch/blob/development/tests/wikipedia_avg_docs_indexed.png "Performance metrics")

-> **_NOTE:_** Please be careful when generalizing this results.
-Indexing performance may vary depending on the nature of data you are actually writing to the index and many other factors.
+> **_NOTE:_** Please be careful when generalizing these results.
+Indexing performance may vary depending on the nature of data you are actually written to the index and many other factors.